ERSKINEVILLE EMERGENCY DENTIST COVERING ENMORE, NEWTOWN, ALEXANDRIA & ST PETERS

 These problems may affect your ability to eat or speak normally or put you at risk of further injury or infection if you don’t receive treatment promptly.

-Do I need to see a dentist?
+Do I need to see an emergency dentist?

 Not all dental problems are emergencies, but if you’re worried about your symptoms, or you think there’s a risk of the problem getting worse if you delay getting treatment, it’s recommended that you contact a dentist right away.